Status reports

 Without doing this you cannot provide an accurate picture of air quality within an area.
 It is therefore important to note that raw and unverified diffusion tube data, cannot be used to make any conclusions about air quality within a certain location.

-You can find more detailed information on how to interpret air quality data (including how to compare air quality measurement results against the current air quality limit values) in our air quality factsheet.
+Download Air Quality Fact Sheet - How to interpret AQ data this includes how to compare air quality measurement results against the current air quality limit values.